rishabh422tiwari/Bangalore-housing/README.md

-# Bangalore housing
+# Bangalore house Predictor
- House predicting
+Interface of the application
 ![](images/Screenshot.png)